-Each supervisory union, supervisory district, and independent school SU/SD-shall report student and system performance results, on a school-by-school basis, to the community at least annually in formats selected by the school district or independent school governing board.
-SU/SDs shall Aat minimum, the report shall includeen indicators provided by the Vermont Agency of Education, those identified in 16 V.S.A. § 165(a)(2), and other locally determined indicators, including, but not limited to, indicators that describe students':
+Each supervisory union or supervisory districtSU/SD shall report student and system performance results, on a school-by-school basis, to the community at least annually in formats selected by the school district board.
+SU/SDs shall Aat minimum, the report shall includeen indicators provided by the Vermont-Agency of Education, those identified in 16 V.S.A. § 165(a)(2), and other locally determined indicators, including, but not limited to, indicators that describe students':

-- (a) Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards; - (b) Graduation, dropoutwithdrawl, retention and school attendance rates; - (c) Enrollment in and completion of flexible pathways, including career and technical education, virtual learning, work-based learning, service learning and internships, community research and civic and community engagement, dual enrollment, and early college; - (d) Social and emotional well-being; - (e) Discipline, including suspensions and detention actions; - (f) Incidents of hazing, harassment and bullying as required in 16 V.S.A. § 164(17); - (g) Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and - (h) Participation in school programs, including enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.
+- (a) Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards; - (b) Graduation, dropout withdrawl, retention and school attendance rates; - (c) Enrollment in and completion of flexible pathways, including career and technical education, virtual learning, work-based learning, service learning and internships, community research and civic and community engagement, dual enrollment, and early college; - (d) Social and emotional well-being; - (e) Discipline, including suspensions and detention actions; - (f) Incidents of hazing, harassment and bullying as required in 16 V.S.A. § 164(17); - (g) Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and - (h) Participation in school programs, including enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.